 In short, it’s hard to fault the design of the Kindle Paperwhite – it’s well built, simple, lightweight and robust, and the E Ink screen makes reading a pleasure.

 You don’t have to spend quite as long poring over the specs of your next eReader as you do your next smartphone, because they’re not quite so important.
 Perhaps the biggest decision you have to make is whether to go for the 8GB or the 32GB of internal storage, but considering you can fit around 6,000 ebooks on the smaller capacity, we don’t think many people are going to need the larger one.

 Amazon says you get weeks of battery life from this and the other Kindles, depending on how much page turning you’re doing and how bright you have the screen.
 In the two weeks we’ve had the Kindle, we’ve only seen the battery level fall by a third, though we haven’t used it all that much – you certainly don’t have to worry about needing a recharge on a week’s holiday or even a fortnight’s holiday, assuming it’s well charged to begin with.

 You get a charging cable in the box, which uses the older micro USB standard, rather than the USB-C port that’s on most newer smartphones.
 Amazon doesn’t supply a case with your purchase but, if you want to add some extra protection, there are a wealth of kindle cover options available - from third-party sellers and from Amazon itself.

 It's worth bearing in mind that you can buy the Amazon Kindle Paperwhite with 4G connectivity as well as Wi-Fi, though it costs significantly more.
-This means you’ll be able to download ebooks over any phone network as well as Wi-Fi – handy for when you’re travelling, but perhaps not essential as long as you stock up on titles before you leave the house or the hotel.
+This means you’ll be able to download the best books of 2021 over any phone network as well as Wi-Fi – handy for when you’re travelling, but perhaps not essential as long as you stock up on titles before you leave the house or the hotel.